naacl2018-srw/jekyll-now/index.md

 The 2018 NAACL Student Research Workshop adheres to the [ACL anti-harassment policy](https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy).
 Please contact any current member of the [ACL Executive Committee](https://www.aclweb.org/portal/about) or [Priscilla Rasmussen](mailto:acl@aclweb.org) if you have any problem.

+#### Onsite childcare
+The 2018 NAACL offers onsite childcare at a reduced price to student attendees!
+See the [blog post](https://naacl2018.wordpress.com/2018/01/19/onsite-childcare/) for more details.